Discovery Call

 The HR Doctor’s Key Takeaways

 Clear policies, proper onboarding, and early interventions cost far less than a five-figure tribunal award.
-Think of it as an insurance policy against reputational and financial damage.
+Think of it as an insurance policy against reputational and financial damage, underpinned by robust employment terms and conditions

 Final Word